ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 - **DNS_DOMAIN_ID**: The ID of DNS domain.
 Required.
 - **DNS_RECORD_ID**: The ID of DNS record.
 Required.
-- **-i, --instance**: Instance name.
+- **-i, --instance**: Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` will be used.

 #### Examples
 {: #delete-dns-record-examples}